Green card wait times —

 Backlog Before 2022

 These dates change monthly — and move backward as often as forward.
-India EB-2 and EB-1 retrogressed in mid-2026, and the State Department has warned of further retrogression.
+In July 2026, EB-2 India and EB-5 unreserved India became unavailable for the remainder of FY2026 (through September 30).
+EB-1 India retrogressed again, to October 2022.
+The State Department has flagged possible further EB-1 India retrogression before fiscal year end.
 Confirm the current month's cut-offs, and whether the Final Action Dates or Dates for Filing chart applies, on the official Department of State Visa Bulletin.

 Planning around the backlog.